valleyofdoom/PC-Tuning/README.md

 ## 11.28.
 Configure Event Trace Sessions (ETS)

-This sections outlines instructions to mass-toggle Event Trace Sessions which can be viewed by typing ``perfmon`` in ``Win+R`` then navigating to ``Data Collector Sets -> Event Trace Sessions``.
+This section outlines instructions to mass-toggle Event Trace Sessions which can be viewed by typing ``perfmon`` in ``Win+R`` then navigating to ``Data Collector Sets -> Event Trace Sessions``.
 Programs that rely on event tracers will not be able to log data until the required sessions are restored which is the purpose of creating two registry files to toggle between them.
 Open CMD as administrator and enter the commands below to build the registry files in the ``C:\`` directory.
-These registry files must be ran with Trusted Installer (use [NSudo](https://github.com/M2TeamArchived/NSudo/releases/latest)) to prevent permission errors.
+These registry files must be run with Trusted Installer (use [NSudo](https://github.com/M2TeamArchived/NSudo/releases/latest)) to prevent permission errors.

 - ``ets-enable.reg``